Arty3/Transcendence/README.md

-# ft_transcendence: Modern Web-based Pong Game Platform
+# Transcendence: Modern Web-based Pong Game Platform

 ## 🎮 Project Overview

-ft_transcendence is a modern web-based Pong game platform that brings the classic arcade experience to life with real-time multiplayer capabilities, tournaments, and social features.
+Transcendence is a modern web-based Pong game platform that brings the classic arcade experience to life with real-time multiplayer capabilities, tournaments, and social features.
 Built with Node.js, TypeScript, and containerized with Docker, this project demonstrates web development skills, real-time communication implementation, and secure user management.

+Please see [subject.pdf](./resources/subject.pdf) to see the project's requirements.

 ## ✨ Features